Zren/zren.github.io/kde_docs/widget-TranslationsI18n.md

 {% capture label %}Merging updates into fr.po{% endcapture %}
 {% capture sectionLeft %}
 Our `merge.sh` currently only extracts messages into `template.pot`.
-We should next merge the any new messages for translation into our `fr.po` file.
+We should next merge any new messages extracted for translation into our `fr.po` file.

 We'll first filter the translate directory for `.po` files.